Manage on-chain token metadata

 Metadata changes require the token governance permission.
 Operators without it see the metadata page in read-only form, with no add button and no per-row remove controls.

-Editability is set when the asset is created.
-Entries marked immutable in the instrument template are locked on the deployed token and cannot change afterwards.
-Entries that are not locked remain editable through this page, subject to the governance permission.
-For how editability is defined during template design, see instrument templates.
+The instrument template sets editability at asset creation.
+Entries marked immutable in the template lock on the deployed token and cannot change afterwards.
+Unlocked entries remain editable through this page, subject to the governance permission.
+For how editability is configured during template design, see instrument templates.